Panda Research Review: Is It Really Worth Your Time? (2022)

+- Payment periods.
 Panda Research pays on the 1st and 15th of every month.
 Additionally, there is a 30-day wait period after you’ve requested payment.

 Panda Research Review: Pros and Cons

 - Easy registration: When you go to the Panda Research website, you’ll find their sign-up and registration form right in front of you.
 Soon as you enter your information and confirm your email address, you are ready to fill out surveys.

 - Free to join: Panda Research is completely free and can be joined by anyone.
 There are no specific age limits, however, surveys may be age-restricted.

-- Plenty of Surveys: The site always has a plethora of surveys and paid offers to choose from.
+- Plenty of surveys: The site always has a plethora of surveys and paid offers to choose from.
 Specific surveys are even sent to you by email or by SMS to your mobile device.

-- Geographically Limited: If you’re in any country except the United States, you can forget about joining this site.
-Any IP that’s not based in the United States is automatically rejected; you can’t even make an account.
+- If you’re in any country except the United States, you can forget about joining this site.
+Any IP address that’s not based in the United States is automatically rejected so you can’t even establish an account from overseas.